RazaCodeRepo/Word-Frequency-Analyzer/README.md

 The entire source code of the project is contained in the file WordsInFile.java.
 The input to the program consists of 4 different text files.
 All these files are attached in the repo.

+The software can be seen in action here: https://youtu.be/ouCPYob0PdQ